| Internet-Draft | Running a Root Server Local to a Resolve | December 2025 |

 There are areas of potential concern that are mitigated to some extent by using this mechanism.¶

-The issue of leakage of potentially sensitive information that may be contained in the query name used in DNS queries.
+One privacy concern with the use of DNS is the leakage of potentially sensitive information that may be contained in the query name used in DNS queries.
 Most root servers (except b.root-servers.net) do not currently support queries over encrypted transports, resulting in query names that are visible to on-the-wire eavesdroppers, and may also be held in any operational logs maintained by root server operators.
 Such concerns may be mitigated by Query Name Minimization [RFC9156], but common implementations of this mechanism appear to only minimize query names of four or fewer labels, and the uptake rate of query name minimization appears to be quite low [QNAMEMIN].
 Furthermore, even with Query Name Minimization, queries for non-existent names (generated from keyword searches and mis-configurations) can cause additional privacy leaks.
 [RFC8806] eliminates the need for the resolver to perform specific queries to any root nameserver, and obviates any such consideration of query name leakage [LOCALROOTPRIVACY].¶

 The authors have discussed this idea with many people, and have likely forgotten to acknowledge and credit many of them.
 If we discussed this with you, and you are not listed, please please let us know and we'll add you.¶